hern42/LinuxNerding/README.md

   - mpd + ncmpcpp (There'll be a full section on mpd, for obvious reasons...)
   - VLC
   - Picard (an app to automatically tag audio files, with a GUI)
-  - beets (http://beets.io/ which is pretty much the same as Picard but in the command line and with tons of plugins and shit, so there'll be a section later for that, it is fun!)
+  - beets (http://beets.io/ which is pretty much the same as Picard but in the command line and with tons of plugins and shit, so there'll be a section later for that, it is fun!) my config file for beets is in the config folder (there is not much magic in there but at least I'll remember which plugins I use (to be installed with `pip` by the way))
   - XFCA (to convert stuff from pretty much anything to anything, in my case mostly to put .flac into .mp3)
   - youtube-dl (from apt, very nice and efficient)